 Mike is currently a Senior Lighting TD at Blue Sky Studios.
-His lighting credits include Ferdinand, Rio 2, Epic, Ice Age: Continental Drift, Rio, Scrat's Continental Crack-up, Ice Age: Dawn of the Dinosaurs, and is currently working on Peanuts(Charlie Brown Movie).
+His lighting credits include Ferdinand, Peanuts, The Rio Franchise, Epic, Ice Age: Continental Drift, Scrat's Continental Crack-up, Ice Age: Dawn of the Dinosaurs, and is currently working on Spies in Disguise (2019).
 Along with lighting, he has also received credits as a Compositing Artist and Sky Artist.
 Michael began his career as a photographer and studio artist after completing his BFA degree in Photography from Ohio State.
 Michael switched his career focus and began freelancing as a 3D artist.
 He attended the Savannah College of Art and Design and received his MFA in visual effects before joining Blue Sky Studios in 2008. http://michaeltanzillo.com/

 “I don’t believe I would have been able to get the job I have today without the skills and knowledge I gained from tdu.

 I was a little hesitant about signing up because I wanted to make sure I was getting my money’s worth out of an online class.
 These courses are worth every penny and then some!
 The investment I have made in my career.”

 - Anthony Ragusa, Senior Lighting Technical Director, Blue Sky Studios

 "I knew I wanted to be a lighter, but didn't feel I had enough experience or quality showreel material to get the jobs I wanted.

 The showreel I used to get my current job contained a large majority of work from the assignments I did at TD-U. It has also helped improve how I go about breaking down the lighting in a shot and ensuring that my lighting starts on strong fundamentals."

 - Chris Wetherly, Compositing & Finishing at The Foundry